keboola/connection-docs/extractors/other/aws-s3/index.md

  - **Wildcard** - S3 key is used as a prefix and all available files with the prefix will be downloaded
  - **Subfolders** - Available only with **Wildcard** turned on.
 The extractor will also process all subfolders.
- - **New Files Only** - The extractor will keep track of downloaded files and will continue on the next run.
+ - **New Files Only** - The extractor will keep track of downloaded files and will continue with the unprocessed files on the next run.
  - **Decompress** - All downloaded files will be decompressed (currently supporting ZIP and GZIP).
  Please note, ZIP files can contain multiple files, which can lead to ambiguity.
 We recommend using GZIP only.